The Bradley Roundtable

 Where ideas, lived experiences, and community voices come together.

 The Bradley Roundtable is an intentionally designed gathering place where curiosity, conversation, and community intersect.
-Inspired by Kelly Pace Bradley’s legacy of connecting people and sparking possibility, the handcrafted spinning table at the center seats ten participants and invites them into a shared experience of reflection and dialogue.
+Inspired by Kelly Pace Bradley’s legacy of connecting people and uncovering possibility, the handcrafted roundtable seats ten participants and invites them into a shared experience of reflection and dialogue.

-Guided by trained Shineologist facilitators, each Roundtable uses the Six Thinking Hats framework to help participants examine community challenges from multiple angles and uncover solutions rooted in collaboration, not assumption.
-The room’s playful elements such as the bright color prompts on the wall to the spinning table that lands on your question are designed to help people ease into meaningful conversation with openness and trust.
+Guided by trained Shineologist facilitators, each Bradley Roundtable Discussion uses tools like the Six Thinking Hats to help participants explore community challenges from multiple perspectives and uncover solutions rooted in collaboration, not assumption.
+Every detail supports the dialogue, from the colorful thinking prompts to the “Shine Times,” all encouraging openness and shared understanding.

 Inspired by the lifelong work of Kelly Pace Bradley, this space serves as an invitation for people to gather and discuss ideas that promote thriving communities.
 Kelly’s life exemplifies the Shine philosophy that each of us is born with a unique combination of talents and gifts, and that if we recognize, develop, and share them, we can make indelible marks in our corners of the world.